Your Guide to Munich's Oktoberfest

 A waitress serves beers during the opening ceremony of the Oktoberfest in Munich September 19, 2009.
 Millions of beer drinkers from around the world will come to the Bavarian capital Munich for the world's biggest and most famous beer festival, the Oktoberfest.
 The 176th Oktoberfest lasts from September 19 until October 5.
 REUTERS/Pawel Kopczynski (GERMANY SOCIETY ENTERTAINMENT)

 Oktoberfest is a beloved annual tradition in Munich, Germany, dating back to 1810, when Bavarians celebrated Crown Prince Ludwig's marriage with outdoor festivities.
 The party was a success and has continued every year, growing along the way to become a multi-day affair attended by nearly 6 million visitors from Bavaria and beyond, who come for the beer, music and festive atmosphere.

 Each year, millions of visitors take over Munich for Oktoberfest from mid-September through early October.
 The festival rollicks on for 16 to 18 days, depending on the calendar year, with singing, dancing and plenty of beer.
-Oktoberfest, or the Wiesn as its known by locals, takes place in Theresienwiese, a series of large fields filled with 14 beer tents, carnival rides and smaller food and beer stalls teeming with guests each day from 10 a.m. to midnight.
+Oktoberfest — or the Wiesn, as it's known by locals — takes place in Theresienwiese, a series of large fields filled with 14 beer tents, carnival rides, and smaller food and beer stalls teeming with guests each day from 10 a.m. to midnight.